top of page

 Search

 We all see the highlight reels.
-The game-winning shot, the perfect touchdown pass, the scholarship offer, the lucrative NIL deal.
+The game-winning shot, the perfect touchdown pass, the scholarship offer, and the lucrative NIL deal.
 From the outside, the life of an athlete looks like a string of victories and public validation.

 For too long, the mental side of the game has been treated as a secondary concern—something to deal with only when it becomes a problem.
 But the game has changed.